Dhoom (film series)

-Dhoom is an Indian Hindi-language action thriller film franchise.
-The films revolve around ACP Jai Dixit (Abhishek Bachchan), an Assistant Commissioner of Police and his sidekick Ali Akbar Fateh Khan (Uday Chopra), who attempt to capture wanted, professional thieves.
-It is the third largest Bollywood film franchise in terms of box-office revenue.
+Dhoom is an Indian caper action film series produced by Yash Raj Films.
+The series revolves around ACP Jai Dixit (Abhishek Bachchan), and his sidekick Ali Akbar Fateh Khan (Uday Chopra), on missions to capture professional thieves.
+It is the sixth largest Indian film franchise in terms of box-office revenue.

-The latest installment in the series Dhoom 3 has earned over ₹557 crore worldwide, making it the ninth highest-grossing Hindi film.
-As of 2022, Dhoom is the sixth highest-grossing film franchise in Indian Cinema.
+The latest installment in the series Dhoom 3 has earned over ₹557 crore worldwide.
+As of 2024, Dhoom is the thirteenth highest-grossing film franchise in Indian cinema.

 Overview

 Dhoom (2004)

-A mysterious gang of bikers are on a robbing spree, where ACP Jai Dixit gets Ali, a mechanic, to assist him in the case.
+A mysterious gang of bikers are on a robbing spree, where A.C.P Jai Dixit gets Ali, a mechanic, to assist him in the case.
 With the clock ticking, it's up to the duo to nab the thieves red-handed.

 The film stars Abhishek Bachchan and Uday Chopra as buddy cops Jai Dixit and Ali Khan, while John Abraham plays the antagonist, with Esha Deol and Rimi Sen playing supporting roles.

 Dhoom 2 (2006)

-Jai and Ali are assigned to trail an international thief codenamed "Mr. A", who steals priceless artifacts and has chosen Mumbai as his next target.
+A.C.P Jai Dixit and Ali are assigned to trail an international thief codenamed "Mr. A", who steals priceless artifacts and has chosen Mumbai as his next target.

-The film introduces Hrithik Roshan and Aishwarya Rai Bachchan as the antagonists, while Abhishek Bachchan and Uday Chopra reprise their roles as Jai Dixit and Ali Khan.
+The film introduces Hrithik Roshan and Aishwarya Rai Bachchan as the antagonists and also introduces Bipasha Basu in a dual supporting role, while Abhishek Bachchan and Uday Chopra reprise their roles as Jai Dixit and Ali Khan.

 Dhoom 3 (2013)

-When Sahir, a circus entertainer trained in magic and acrobatics, turns into a thief to take down a corrupt bank in Chicago that is responsible for his father's death, Jai and Ali are called to catch him.
+When Sahir, a circus entertainer trained in magic and acrobatics, turns into a thief to take down a corrupt bank in Chicago that is responsible for his father's death, A.C.P Jai Dixit and Ali are called to catch him.

 The film introduces Aamir Khan as the antagonist, while Abhishek Bachchan and Uday Chopra reprise their roles as Jai Dixit and Ali Khan, with Katrina Kaif and Tabrett Bethell play supporting roles.